Mike Gordon President of Business Operations

 Jon Sata Senior Vice President, Partnerships & Business Development

-Jon Sata is in his seventh season as the Wolves’ vice president of partnerships.
+Jon Sata is in his seventh season with the Wolves and his first as Senior Vice President, Partnerships and Business Development.
 The Purdue graduate came to the Wolves after one season as sponsorship executive for the Professional Bull Riders (PBR).

-Before that, the 37-year-old worked as director of corporate partnerships for NASCAR’s Phoenix International Raceway and director of national sales/regional sales manager for Live Nation Motor Sports (currently Feld Entertainment).
+Before that, the 38-year-old worked as director of corporate partnerships for NASCAR’s Phoenix International Raceway and director of national sales/regional sales manager for Live Nation Motor Sports (currently Feld Entertainment).

 Under Sata’s direction, the Wolves have won the American Hockey League’s Sponsorship Sales Department of the Year award three times (2010-11, 2011-12 and 2014-15).